tchernin/posture-control/README.md

 ```
 ## 7. Demonstration Videos
 The implemented COP algorithm was also successfully tested and demonstrated with young and elderly individuals at Swiss Robotics Day 2023 and at the National Center for Geriatrics and Gerontology (NCGG) in Nagoya, Japan.
-Below is a video showing a participant testing the implemented COP algorithm in real-world conditions.

 ![](./videos/user3_movefw_brake_deface.gif)